 4. Identify your means of tracking and assessing risk.

 Strengthen your communications and overall awareness with a system that has AI-powered risk intelligence to show you the location and status of fires in real time.
 Government agencies can monitor wildfires across their state closely and be alerted when the potential impact to their people, places and property comes into play.
-Organizations can also get context and analysis of the potential effects on people and operations, enabling more informed decision-making.
+Organizations can also get context and analysis of the potential effects on people, operations and the supply chain, enabling more informed decision-making.

 Anticipate a long-lasting aftermath that includes secondary and tertiary fallout.
 This includes factors such as road closures, utilities outages, displaced staff and a higher burden on medical facilities.
-For organizations, it’s important to verify contracts with your various providers in advance so you can budget, proactively shift operations where possible, and endeavor to maintain continuity of services.
+For organizations, it’s important to verify contracts with your various providers in advance so you can budget, proactively shift operations where possible and endeavor to maintain business continuity.

-Proactive preparation will help your community stay cool, calm and collected when wildfire season burns.
+Proactive preparation will help your community or organization stay cool, calm and collected when wildfires burn.
 For additional insights and recommendations, watch the on-demand webinar.